yodrew/darkroomretreat/manuscript/make.md

 ## plans {#plans}

 I have drawn the plans on a computer for precision, clarity, and ease of modification.
+However, at first, they can be baffling to look at.

+1. Use the **key** to understand the symbols and marks
+2. Compare drawings to photos.
+3. Read the instructions through a couple times in the days before making begins.
-They can be baffling to look at first.
-Use the **key** to understand the symbols and marks.
-Compare drawings to photos.
-Then simply _follow the instructions_, one step at a time, and you ought to end up with the intended component.
-If this does not work, write me and I'll try to sort out the confusion I've caused you and maybe improve the instructions and drawings for others, too.
+4. Then _follow the instructions_, one step at a time, and you ought to end up with the intended component.

+Understanding often comes through action.
+If this does not work, write me and I'll try to sort out the confusion and maybe improve the instructions and drawings for others, too.

 A drawing has one or two _views_, depending on the best way to communicate its information:

 - _plan:_ from above, two dimensional (2D).
 Default view if unlabeled.
 - _elevation:_ from the side (2D)
 - _section:_ a cutaway or slice of the object showing all parts when assembled (2D)
-- _perspective:_ from non-right-angled point of view to capture more sides (3D)
+- _perspective:_ from a non-right-angled point of view to capture more sides (3D)
 - _exploded:_ all parts separated but in correct order and linear relation (3D)

-For example, the helix vent has plan views of its flat parts and one section view showing how parts are assembled.
-The toilet frame has both plan and elevation views, while the shower has an exploded view.
+For example, the [____helix vent____](http://darkroomretreat.com/darkness/#helix-vent) has plan views of its flat parts and one section view showing how parts are assembled.
+The [____toilet frame____](water/#upgrade-toilet) has both plan and elevation views, while the [____shower____](http://darkroomretreat.com/water/#shower) has an exploded view.

-All plans can be reused except sleeping mask plan, which is destroyed as you make it.
+All plans can be reused except [____sleeping mask____](http://darkroomretreat.com/darkness/sleeping-mask) plan, which is destroyed as you make it.
 So make as many prints of it as masks you intend to make.

-Images below are only for reference and hand-reproduction.
+Images in this book are only for reference and hand-reproduction.
 They are reduced to fit book pages.
 Thus they are neither full-scale nor in proportion to each other.
-If reading on a screen while online, you can zoom in; click each image to open the corresponding full-size plan as an individual PDF; or:
+If reading on a screen while online, you can zoom in.
+Click each image to open the corresponding full-size plan as an individual PDF.

 1. download all plans at once with the [____darkroom retreat zip file____](http://darkroomretreat.com/darkroom-retreat.zip).
 Extract (decompress) the file.
 In the _make_ folder, find:
     - a complete set of PDF plans
     - all photos below plus extras from website
-    - SVG source files of plans for modifying them, originally drawn in [____Inkscape____](http://inkscape.org)
+    - SVG source files of plans for modifying them, originally drawn in [____Inkscape____](http://inkscape.org).
+Use v0.92.3.
     - I would love it if someone made
         - 3D versions of these drawings with Sketchup
         - assembly instructions for the components like IKEA